-Which is all and well, because if Prince didn’t produce something that could be called “a hit”, then it was his ass.
-An ever-inflating production budget for both albums, plus a refusal to play ball with the label and allow Maurice White to help produce his debut had annoyed the label.
+Which is all and well, because if Prince didn’t produce something that could be called “a hit,” then it was his ass.
+An ever-inflating production budget for both albums, plus a refusal to play ball with the label and allow Maurice White to help produce his debut album had annoyed them.
 The music business is still a business after all, and as enjoyable as the pop-soul, disco tinged music was on his debut, he needed to move units this time.

 Prince feels very much like an improvement of For You.
 The falsetto and production is a little more refined, the song structures aren’t much different from the standard pop structures of his debut, however, the energy and sexuality is slightly ramped up.
 The lyrics on this are more of the same, as up to this point, Prince hadn’t really strayed away from the basic ideas of wanting to be in love, or having great sex.
 However, he’s begun finding his way as a songwriter, beginning to take control of the driver seat and molding himself more into the man we came to know.

 Prince had already shown he could write songs about soft cries for love, wanting to spend time together and even a concerned excitement of parenthood.
 On this album, he begins owning his identity; the pleas become more confident, sexier.
 You know the pause between “come” and “runnin'” on “I Wanna Be Your Lover” is intentional, and the song is better for it, as it connects the idea of Prince fusing love, sex, and a slightly unhealthy obsession with the woman who has his eye in this song (rumored to be about Patrice Rushen, but that’s for the tabloids).
 It got heavy airplay in the “urban” markets of the time, as I’ve read and heard many a young Boomer or older Gen-Xer retell their experience of skating around the rink, only to watch it be swarmed by skaters when the DJ dropped the needle on this particular single.